 Is a family member or friend addicted to morphine?
 One way you can help is by showing support by learning about addiction.
 Learn more ways you can aid a morphine addict, here.

 The safest way to stop using morphine is under medical supervision.
-If you’re interested to learn more about morphine withdrawal symptoms, check out this article.
+If you’re interested to learn more about morphine withdrawal symptoms and how to treat them … this article is for you!

 Morphine is a prescription medicine used to relieve severe pain but it comes with a high addiction potential.
 Read here about why experts recommend a minimum stay of 60-90 days in rehab.
 Plus, an outline of basic addiction treatments that reputable rehabs employ.